 - The Princess and the Frog had a disturbing variation of this: Toward the end of the film, Ray the firefly is crushed to death by Doctor "The Shadow Man" Facilier while trying to smash his talisman in order to turn both Tiana and Naveen back into humans.

 - Both Terk and Tantor are completely absent during the climax of Tarzan, especially when Tarzan fights Clayton and later, Kerchak's death.
+No explanation is given.

 - The two moose are completely absent during the last part of Brother Bear, where Kenai's vengeful brother Denahi has him cornered due to him seeing Kenai as the bear that killed their oldest brother, Sitka.
 However, the moose start to reappear again when Sitka's ghost comes back to save Kenai by turning him back into a human so that both his brothers can accept their guilt, but do not do anything at all until Kenai decides to remain a bear for the rest of his life.